 What types of projects will I be working on?

 Projects range from exploring the application of existing methodologies in novel application areas to developing or testing new methodologies designed to address challenges unique to the data sets at hand.
 In many cases, in addition to developing algorithms that produce state-of-the-art results, scaling algorithms to operate on extremely large data sets generated by modern sensors and computational facilities must also be considered.
 In almost all cases there will be a strong interdisciplinary focus made possible by the unique collection of leading scientists and engineers working on problems of national importance.
-See Research and Applications page for more details of the projects in the carousel above.
+See Research Areas for more details of the projects in the carousel above.

 A few examples of previous summer projects include:

 - Comparing networks using hyperbolic space embeddings (Nguyen, et al., 2017)